OSH Answers Fact Sheets

 If you choose to use an insect repellent always read the entire label carefully and follow the label directions.
 The Pest Management Registry Agency has registered five different active ingredients for use in Canada as personal insect repellents.

-p-Menthane-3,8-diol: This is a new product that provides up to two hours of protection against mosquitoes.
+p-Menthane-3,8-diol and related oil of lemon eucalyptus compounds: Like Icaridin, the mode of action is not known, but it appears the product may repel mosquitoes.
 This product cannot be used on children under three years of age.
 It can be applied two times per day.

-Soybean oil: Products containing soybean oil provide between one to 3.5 hours of protection against mosquitoes.
+Soybean oil: Products containing soybean oil provide protection against mosquitoes.

-Citronella and lavender: These products provide between 30 minutes to two hours protection against mosquitoes.
-These products cannot be used on infants under two years of age.
+Citronella oil: These products provide between 30 minutes to two hours protection against mosquitoes.
+These products cannot be used on infants or toddlers.

 DEET (N,N-diethyl-meta-toluamide): DEET was re-evaluated recently to ensure acceptable use and protection.
 The following safety tips are based on the Pest Management Regulatory Agency evaluation of DEET: